-Lacking Cents is the financial journey of Millennial parents that learned that lacking money does not have to mean lacking personal finance sense.
+Lacking Cents is the financial journey of Millennials that learned that lacking money does not have to mean lacking personal finance sense.

 When my wife and I were married, we combined our student and auto loan debts into one massive, negative net worth.
-We discovered that our financial goals were not matching up with reality, and completely changed how we manage our money.
-We paid off $50K of student loans, started investing, and changed our whole mindset about personal finance.
+We discovered that our financial goals were not matching up with reality, and completely changed how we manage our money just in time to welcome our two children into the world.
+We started investing, paid off $50K of student loans, and changed our whole mindset about personal finance.